The Best Cutting Boards, According to Our Test Kitchen

 Seville Classics Cutting Board with Mats

 The Seville Classics cutting board is perfect for keeping ingredients separate and avoiding cross-contamination, thanks to the cutting mats.
 The board comes with seven mats, each of which has a designated food group etched into it, so you can easily keep track of which mat to use with whatever ingredient.
 The mats sit atop a bamboo cutting board and are dishwasher-safe for a quick cleanup.
-And when they're not in use, there's a handy storage compartment for the mats so you won't lose a single one (read more about why we love this board).
+And when they're not in use, there's a handy storage compartment for the mats so you won't lose a single one.